Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 For some riders, the plastic inserts for finger and knuckle protection feel uncomfortable at first, sitting in the wrong place.
 As the glove breaks in, this will settle down.

-A great-looking, leather summer/spring gloves that will suit riders of classic machines.
+These great-looking, leather summer/spring gloves will suit riders of classic machines.

 - Classic styling